Countdown to Lift-off for ACE Academies - 2020!

-The WinnAero and FAA-sponsored ACE Academies are getting ready for their summer programs with seats still available in a few day camps.
+The WinnAero and FAA-sponsored ACE Academies are getting ready for their summer programs with seats still available for the day camps.
 Held at the Laconia Airport, the ACE Academies stress STEM-education through an aviation and aerospace perspective.
-Some seats are still available for students in the ACE Space Camp July 11-15 and the ACE Academy scheduled for July 18-22.
-You can reference the 2016 ACE Camp and Academy under the Education tab of the site.
-There will be MANY exciting activities such as field trips, building and flying model rockets and model airplanes, operating “fly” simulators, touring the Manchester/Boston Regional Airport Control Tower and fly at the controls of a light aircraft with a certified flight instructor.
+Some seats are still available for students in the ACE Space Camp July 6-10 and the ACE Academy scheduled for July 13-17, 2020.
+You can reference the 2020 ACE Camp and Academy under the Education tab of the site.
+There will be MANY exciting activities such as field trips, building and flying model rockets and model airplanes, drones, operating “fly” simulators, touring the Manchester/Boston Regional Airport Control Tower and fly at the controls of a light aircraft with a certified flight instructor.
 Interested students and parents are encouraged to contact Winn Aero Education Director, Dan Caron at or by visiting the WinnAero website at www.winnaero.org.

 Photo: Dan Caron,left, goes over Orientation Flight details with Lee Avery, right, certified flight instructor and owner/operator of Sky Bright Aviation, one of two fixed base operators at the Laconia Airport.